logo

 • Rush originally involved just shaking hands with all existing members.

-• The rituals morphed over time into elaborate week-long activities involving parties, interviews and performances.
+• The rituals morphed over time into elaborate week-long activities involving parties, interviews, and performances.

 In some cases, colleges had specific “rush seasons” throughout the year.

-Today’s structure of rushing comes from changes made over several decades by national Greek-letter organizations aiming to prevent hazing (any actions taken or situation created intentionally causing embarrassment, harassment or ridicule).
 It’s worth mentioning that not all Greeks support hazing; many have strong policies against it and enforce them strictly.
-But undeniably there were instances where the line was crossed leading to tragedies which brought about stricter rules governing rush periods.
+But undeniably there were instances where the line was crossed leading to tragedies that brought about stricter rules governing rush periods.
 Despite its evolution over centuries—rushing emerged from being just a mere handshake practice amongst gentlemen scholars—to being an integral part of college life defining camaraderie among peers.

 The Process of Rushing: A Detailed Look